Jebet812/Kubernetes/Readme.md

 Pods are **ephemeral** meaning the can die easily and when that happens a new one will be created and assigned a new IP address on re-creation.
 This can be detremental since you have to adjust the IP address everytime the Pod restarts.

 #### Service and Ingress
+It is a permanent IP address that can be attached to a Pod. <br>
+The lifecycle of a Pod and a Service are not connected hence evades the challenge of adjusting the IP address everytime a Pod restarts.<br>
+**External Service** Opens communication to external sources.
+An example would be a service created for an application to be accesed through a browser.
+**Internal Service**A type of service that you specify when creating one.

+#### Ingress
+It acts as an entry point to the cluster.
+A request e.g from the web will go to the Ingress which forwards to the Service.